Fraction: Converting between fractions and decimal notation

-Converting repeating decimals to fractions
+Converting repeating digits in decimal notation to fractions

 Decimal numbers, while arguably more useful to work with when performing calculations, sometimes lack the precision that common fractions have.
 Sometimes an infinite repeating decimal is required to reach the same precision.
-Thus, it is often useful to convert repeating decimals into fractions.
+Thus, it is often useful to convert repeating digits into fractions.

-A conventional way to indicate a repeating decimal is to place a bar (known as a vinculum) over the digits that repeat, for example 0̅.̅ = 0.789789789...
+A conventional way to indicate a repeating decimal is to place a bar (known as a vinculum) over the digits that repeat, for example 0̅.̅ = 0.789789789....
 For repeating patterns that begin immediately after the decimal point, the result of the conversion is the fraction with the pattern as a numerator, and the same number of nines as a denominator.
 For example: